HarishSidagam8/Food2Plate_APP/README.md

 🌐 GitHub: https://github.com/HarishSidagam8

 🌐 Live Demo: https://food2plate-app.vercel.app/
+            **-->After creating an account you will get confirmation Email from supabase Confirm it to Login in**

 💡 Let’s fight hunger and food waste — one plate at a time. 🍽️💚